 What Stage Is Unoccupied Play?

 Unoccupied play is the first of six stages of play that your baby will progress through as they grow up.
+If you’re interested in the 6 stages of play, check out the below to learn more:

 - Unoccupied Play (0-3 months)

-- Solitary Play (most common in children under 3 years)
+- Solitary Play (under 3 years)

-- Onlooker Play (most common in children aged 2-3 years)
+- Onlooker Play (between 2-3 years)

-- Parallel Play (most common in children aged 2.5-4 years)
+- Parallel Play (between 2.5-4 years)

-- Associative Play (most common in children aged 3-4 years)
+- Associative Play (between 3-4 years)

-What is The Difference Between Unoccupied Play And Solitary Play?
+What Is The Difference Between Unoccupied Play And Solitary Play?

-How they interact with the world around them.
+Unoccupied play is similar to solitary play but with one key difference… How they interact with the world around them.

-During unoccupied play, your little one is simply exploring how their body works and casually observing the world around them.
+During unoccupied play, your little one is simply exploring how their body works and observing the world around them.

 Unoccupied Play Benefits